Municipal Planning Commission

 What does the MPC do?

-The MPC holds public hearings for conditional uses and variance applications.
-They also make the decisions as to whether the application will be approved or not.
+The MPC holds public meetings to look at conditional use and variance applications.
+They decide if the applciation should be approved or not.

 What is a conditional use?

-A conditional use allows for the use of land for purposes other than what is stated in the Zoning By-law.
-These are property specific and dependent on the type of use, type of property, and location of property to name a few.
-For example, if you wanted to run a bed and breakfast out of your dwelling, you may need to apply for a conditional use permit.
+A conditional use allows someone to use their land for something that is not normally allowed in the Zoning By-Law.
+For example, if you want to run a bed and breakfast from your home, you may need a conditional use permit.

 What is a variance?